FridolinErnst/VisualComputing/README.md

 cmake_minimum_required (VERSION 4.0)
 cmake_policy(VERSION 4.0)

-Make sure to insert the path to the Dinosaur Points File at this file in line 150 YOUR_PATH_TO\LearnOpenGL\src\3.model_loading\1.model_loading\model_loading.cpp
+Make sure to insert the path to the Dinosaur Points File at this file in line 168 Also make sure that the first line is the number of points!
+I removed the comment from my files.
+YOUR_PATH_TO\LearnOpenGL\src\3.model_loading\1.model_loading\model_loading.cpp

 This reposoitory changed the model_loading.cpp, model_loading.fs and model_loading.vs files in the path YOUR_PATH_TO\LearnOpenGL\src\3.model_loading\1.model_loading